Minimal Doubling Fermion and Hermiticity: -hermiticity, R-hermiticity and PT symmetry

-This statement equals to that we can not reduce to the number of doublers using PT symmetric kinetic terms \footnote{We can not apply this statement to non-$\gamma_{\mu}$ linear case, for example Wilson fermion.}.
-In numerical simulation context, $\gamma_{5}$-Hermiticity is a very important condition to avoid sign problem.
-Assumed translation invariance, R-Hermiticity is not satisfied if $D(k)$ satisfy $\gamma_{5}$Hermiticity and does not PT symmetry.
-Therefore effective parameters have explicit non-Hermiticity.
-In a process of rewriting from Minkovskian to Euclidian, Hermite fermion kinetic terms transmute anti-Hermite ones.
-A general lattice fermions which is reduced the number of doublers have possibilities of generating this anti-Hermite effective coupling constants.
-The R-Hermiticity is a criterion to remove non-Hermiticity.
-Because MDAs have only $\gamma_{5}$-Hermiticity, the fermion effective mass which is constructed from odd fermion propagators has non-Hermiticity components explicitly in RGFs.
+This statement means that we cannot reduce the number of doublers using PT-symmetric kinetic terms \footnote{We cannot apply this statement to the non-$\gamma_{\mu}$ linear case, e.g., the Wilson fermion.}.
+In a numerical simulation context, $\gamma_{5}$-hermiticity is a very important condition to avoid the sign problem.
+Assuming translation invariance, R-hermiticity is not satisfied if $D(k)$ satisfies $\gamma_{5}$-hermiticity but not PT symmetry.
+Therefore, the effective parameters have explicit non-hermiticity.

+In the process of rewriting from Minkowskian to Euclidean, Hermite fermion kinetic terms transmute to anti-Hermite ones.
+In the Minkowski formulation, we forbid non-Hermite or complex couplings using the Hermite condition.
+In contrast, the definition of ``Hermite" in Euclidean space is ambiguous.
+Though some MDAs have reflection symmetry or reflection positivity, which are equal to the Hermite conjugate or unitarity in Minkowski space, these conditions do not properly have non-hermiticity.
+Similarly, $\gamma_{5}$-hermiticity is commonly used as an Hermite condition, but we cannot forbid non-Hermite or complex couplings directly.
+A kinetic term that reduces the number of doublers allows the possibility of generating these anti-Hermite effective coupling constants.
+R-hermiticity is a criterion to remove non-hermiticity.